definition of compromise in a relationship

 If your partner is constantly pushing you out of your comfort zone, that doesn't necessarily mean you're giving up a part of yourself.

-It may mean you're evolving into a new version of yourself.
+It may mean you're evolving into a new version of yourself in the long run.

 Only you can truly reflect on which of those feels true for you…